serinos/miscellaneous/README.md

 # miscellaneous
-Mostly miscellaneous code from daily stuff
+Mostly miscellaneous code from daily stuff.

-See beam-graphene directory for the older simulation code and example usage for *Laser Beams Masked by Semi-ablated Saturable Absorbant Surfaces*, mostly old reports

-See https://github.com/serinos/beam-graphene for the up-to-date versions of beam.py and tests.py
+See beam-graphene directory for the older simulation code and example usage for *Laser Beams Masked by Semi-ablated Saturable Absorbant Surfaces*, there are also some old preliminary reports.
+See https://github.com/serinos/beam-graphene for more recent work done on the project.